reflectoring/reflectoring.github.io/content/blog/2024/2024-05-25-creating-an-npm-package.md

 date: 2024-05-25 00:00:00 +1100
 modified: 2024-05-25 00:00:00 +1100
 authors: ["ajibade"]
 description: "Learning how to create an NPM package is vital for contributing to the open-source community and improving code reusability.
 This step-by-step article covers the process of generating and releasing an NPM package, with a focus on automating versioning and deployment for an easy workflow."
 image: images/stock/0137-speed-1200x628-branded.jpg
-url:  how-to-create-and-publish-npm-package
+url: create-and-publish-npm-package
 ---

 In this step-by-step guide, we'll create, publish, and manage an NPM package using TypeScript for better code readability and scalability.
 We'll write test cases with Jest and automate our NPM package versioning and publishing process using Changesets and GitHub Actions.

-Mastering the art of creating NPM packages is crucial.
-It allows for the encapsulation of reusable code, simplifies project development, and promotes collaboration by sharing useful libraries with the community.
+An NPM package allows for the encapsulation of reusable code, simplifies project development, and promotes collaboration by sharing useful libraries with the community.
 This accelerates the development process and gives us the option to keep this package private or make it public (open-source) for others to use.

-# Prerequisites
+## Prerequisites
 We'll need the following:
 - [Node.js](https://nodejs.org/) installed on our computer.
 - Basic knowledge of TypeScript.